Jeanne Grignani, born Michot, was ‘the great woman behind the great man’.

-Antonio Boggeri, who in 1933 opened the legendary Studio Boggeri, one of the best and most important design studios in the world with whom both Jeanne and Franco collaborated, wrote an article which appeared in 1954 in the Swiss magazine Graphis, issue n° 56 (a periodical committed to presenting and promoting the work of exceptional talent in international graphic design, advertising, photography, art, and illustration) under the title: “Jeanne & Franco Grignani”.
+Antonio Boggeri, the visionary behind the legendary Studio Boggeri, which opened its doors in 1933 and went on to become one of the world’s finest and most influential design studios, collaborated closely with both Jeanne and Franco.
+In 1954, he penned an article titled “Jeanne & Franco Grignani”, which was featured in the Swiss magazine Graphis, issue n° 56.
+Graphis was dedicated to showcasing and promoting the works of outstanding talents in international graphic design, advertising, photography, art, and illustration.

 To compare J. and F. Grignani with other famous artist couples would be interesting only if something more definite were known about their method of working.
 For my own part, however, I should be at a loss to say by what system of collaboration their finished designs are really produced; and though I have known them for many years, I have never pried very deeply into a secret which has seemed to me of little importance to those who are primarily interested in the results.